Château Langoa-Barton: Production

 Located in the center of the appellation along the banks of the Gironde river, Langoa-Barton has roughly 37 acre under vine.
 The plantings are divided as follows: 70% Cabernet Sauvignon, 20% Merlot, 8% Cabernet Franc, and 2% Petit Verdot.
 Typical of the area, the soil composition of the vineyard is composed of a gravel topsoil over a clay sub-stratum.
+Some of the vines were planted in 1953 but the policy is to maintain an average age of 35 years.
+There are c 9,100 plantings per hectare.

 Château Langoa-Barton shares its cellar with its sibling Château Léoville-Barton, and though the red wines share similar upbringing in the cellar, Langoa-Barton generally ends up as the lighter style of the two.
 About 7,000 cases of Château Langoa-Barton are produced in an average vintage.
+This Langoa-Barton has a less warm terroir than its sibling and is directly south of it.
+Wines are traditionally produced using 200 hectolitre oak vats for fermentation.
+A percentage of the vines (approximately 10%) are organically managed.
+The direct connection between wine quality and investment in new oak casks periodically was much commented on by Anthony Barton in 1988 at a point when a decade of generally excellent vintages had allowed that to happen.

+Château Langoa-Barton is a third growth in the famous classification of 1855, whereas Château Léoville-Barton is a second growth and therefore generally sold for considerably more.
+However, the recognised quality of the Château Langoa-Barton is much higher than the difference in their prices might suggest.
+In 2022, Château Langoa-Barton won its place in the top five wines listing for St Julien, and its 2022 vintage was described as "a monumental example of Langoa-Barton with wonderful depth and richness."
+The efforts to improve the climate sustainability despite the recent hot summers in France have been successful.
+In 2022 the Château Langoa-Barton vintage was described as "charming" and "balanced."